statengeneraal/laws-markdown/verdrag/verdrag/inzake/de/uitbanning/van/alle/vormen/van/discriminatie/van/vrouwen/BWBV0002909/README.md

 (a)in de wetgeving van een Staat die partij is bij dit Verdrag; of

-(b)in enig ander internationaal verdrag, dat of in enige andere internationale overeenkomst die voor die Staat van kracht is.
+(b)in enig ander internationaal verdrag dat of in enige andere internationale overeenkomst die voor die Staat van kracht is.

 ### Artikel  24